stratapp/stratapp-website/features.md

 # strategy execution software that even your millennials will love

-##### seamlessly execute strategy, business plans, KPIs, OKRs, ideation and initiatives, alongside day to day work
+##### execute strategy, business plans, KPIs/OKRs, ideation and initiatives, alongside day to day work